-Answering a question from Japan on the methodology to be used, he said that proposers, who were present, would be invited to present their proposals.
+Answering a question from Japan on the methodology to be used, he said that opportunity would be given to members having proposals to make their presentationproposers, who were present, would be invited to present their proposals[MH2].
 Then the floor would be opened for discussion.
 Regarding the issue in the 3rd bullet above, he would recall the proposals which had been formally made in the past.